ThauEx/ffrk-proxy/README.md

 # ffrk-proxy​

 ### Installation
 **On Windows**:
 Go to the release page and download one of the windows releases (x86 or x64).
 To start the proxy, just run `start.bat` and when your firewall is asking, please allow the access.
-Nodejs has to open a port, where the server is running.
+Node.js has to open a port, where the server is running.

 **On Linux and Mac**:
 Install Nodejs first via package manager, then run `npm install`.
 To run it, just type `npm start`.

 ### Device configuration
 I think you all know how to configure a proxy server on your phone/tablet.
 Automatic:
-Set the proxy option to `Proxy Auto-Config` and enter the url which is shown when starting the proxy.
+Set the proxy option to `Proxy Auto-Config`/`Automatic` and enter the url which is shown when starting the proxy.
 It should look like this:
 `Enter this url in your automatic proxy settings http://XXX.XXX.XXX.XXX:5051/proxy.pac`

-(legacy)
+On **iOS** you have to install the certificate, it won't work without it.
+To install the root certificate, open the url which is visible in the log of the proxy on your phones web browser and accept the certificate installation.
+It should look like this:
+`Open http://XXX.XXX.XXX.XXX:5051 on your phones browser to install the root certificate.`
+Your system could request you to set a security pattern (pin, password, etc), you have to do this.

-For Android:
+> For Android (legacy):
 > Proxy: Manual
 > Server Ip: IP of the computer where this proxy is running on
 > Server Port: 5050
 > Exclude for: 127.0.0.1

-To install the root certificate, open the url which is visible in the log of the proxy on your phones webbrowser and accept the certificate installation.
-It should look like this:
-`Open http://XXX.XXX.XXX.XXX:5051 on your phones browser to install the root certificate.`
-Your system could request you to set a security pattern (pin, password, etc), you have to do this.
-You have to install the certificate, it won't work without it.

 ### Important information for ProxyDroid user
 In order to use ProxyDroid, you have to disable the whitelist feature, to do that, rename or copy the file `default.no-whitelist.example.yml` to `default.yml` inside the config folder.

 ### Working methods
 ffrk-proxy has two working method, the first is the `intercept` (default) method and the second one `inject`.
 To change the working method, check the two sample configs in the config folder.

 **Interception method:**